IMvision12/Bird-Species-Classification/README.md

 ## Dataset
 The Dataset was taken from kaggle : https://www.kaggle.com/gpiosenka/100-bird-species

-## Approch Used : Transfer Learning
+## Approch Used :
+Transfer Learning : Used 2 pretrained Models
+1. Resnet50V2
+2. VGG16